 You can also install other packages like emulators for running the app, if you don't have or don't want to use a real device.
-The minimum supported Android version is 4.0.1, Ice Cream Sandwich (API level 14).
+The minimum supported Android version is 4.1, Jelly Bean (API level 16).

 Building and installing the app

-First of all you need to get the source code, so clone this repository on your local machine.
-If you want to contribute it is better to fork the repository by clicking on the Fork option on the top right corner and
+First of all you need to get the source code, so clone this repository on your local machine:

-Android Studio uses Gradle as the foundation of the build system, but It is not necessary that you install it in your pc.
-You can use the Gradle Wrapper included in the project, as recommended by Google.
-Building the app with
+Android Studio uses Gradle as the foundation of the build system, but it's not necessary to install it separately.
+Instead, you can use the included Gradle Wrapper.
+To build the app, open a terminal in the repository folder and run:

-This tasks can also be done from Android Studio with a few clicks.
+These tasks can also be executed from Android Studio with a few clicks.

-- The latest version of the app available on Google Play reflects the code of the
+- The latest version of the app available on those pages reflects the code of the

 - Release branches are usually deployed through the Google Play BETA channel before they are made available to everyone.
 If you want to be a member of the testing community, join the testing group on Google Groups, and you will automatically receive the updates from the BETA channel like normal updates from Google Play.